patternfly/patternfly-org/packages/v4/src/content/get-started/develop.md

 Use these files to consume the library.
 The recommended consumption approach will vary from project to project.

 ### Configure your project
-1. Navigate to the patternfly-next package you just installed and find the PatternFly CSS stylesheet, ```patternfly.css```
+1. Navigate to the patternfly package you just installed and find the PatternFly CSS stylesheet, ```patternfly.css```

 2. Copy ```patternfly.css``` to your project's CSS directory.